Purdue University, Bachelor of Science in Atmospheric Sciences, minor in Communications

 University of Denver, Master of Science in Environmental Policy and Management with a concentration in Energy and Sustainability

 Chelsea is from Indianapolis, Indiana.
 Although it may be the Hoosier state, she attended Purdue University and is a diehard Boilermaker fan.
-She has a BS in atmospheric science and is currently pursuing her MS in environmental policy and management with a concentration in energy and sustainability from the University of Denver.
+She has a BS in atmospheric science and a MS in environmental policy and management with a concentration in energy and sustainability from the University of Denver.
 Chelsea loves the ever-changing patterns of the atmosphere which led her to participate in extensive severe weather research for the Red Cross during her undergrad years.
-She is currently a Community Volunteer Leader for the Red Cross and enjoys giving back to the community she lives.
 Before coming to WeatherNation, Chelsea worked in West Virginia at WSAZ and in west Tennessee at WBBJ where she did it all from reporting to sports but her passion is weather.

 Q&A with Chelsea Ambriz

 I would say my older brother inspired to me to become a meteorologist.
 He has always been a science buff and growing up it led me to love it just as much.
 In high school, I took an AP environmental science class and that’s what solidified my decision to go for a career that focused on science.
 I didn’t always want to be on TV but my last semester of college I took a video magazine class to fill an elective.
 My professor truly encouraged me to come out of my shy shell and flourish in front of the camera by picking me to be one of the hosts for the cable channel we aired on Comcast.
 The rest is history!